callthis/fiction/README.md

 # fiction
 An anthology of artistic expressions that might as well be a product of mere imagination.
-So lets call this fiction.
+So let's call this fiction.

 ## [2020-09-09 | Chain Reaction](https://github.com/callthis/fiction/blob/master/chain-reaction.md)